-There is so much to say about this game that it isn't even funny.
+There is so much to say about Fantasy Life that it isn't even funny.
 To put it briefly, it is a cutesy and extremely fun game with a lot of elbow room and plenty to accomplish.
-It does seem a bit marketed towards a younger audience, but it certainly holds up on its own for a few older players as well.
+It does seem a bit marketed toward a younger audience, but it certainly holds up on its own for a few older players as well.
 If you like games such as Zelda and Chantelise, you will definitely like this game.

 The first part about this game that I really need to point out is the Job Classes, known in this game as your Life.
 You have creator Lives like Alchemist, Blacksmith, and Tailor.
 Forager Lives like Woodcutter, Miner, and Fisherman.
 And lastly you have battle Lives such as Paladin, Hunter, and Wizard.